In this post, we’ll explore 14+ paid and free graphic design tools that you can use as vector editor Adobe Illustrator alternatives.

 As a collaborative wireframing and UI design tool, Figma isn’t a direct Adobe competitor, but its collaborative, web app-based approach might be worth your consideration.
 Share files with links, instead of exporting each time you need another pair of eyes on your work.

 Speaking of collaboration, Figma might be most well-known for offering real-time teamwork-friendly possibilities.
-Figma is design made for the web, so its tools for pure vector graphic creation are more basic.
+This Adobe Illustrator alternative is focused in on design made for the web, so its tools for pure vector graphic creation are more basic.
 But you’ve still got your pen tool, vector networks, and smart components.

 - Files: Export to PNG, JPG, SVG, or PDF.
 Import .sketch, PNG, JPG, GIF or Figma Files (.fig)